Christian views on masturbation: Non-denominational

 Given that non-denominational Christian churches are not connected with one another, different congregations take varying positions towards masturbation, with some viewing it as sinful and other churches viewing it as a healthy expression of God-given human sexuality.

 The eighteenth century saw the "growing popularity of proscriptive literature which increasingly denounced the sin of Onan, associated particularly, but not only, with male masturbation.
 The earliest English-language example of this type of literature was Rebuke of the Sin of Uncleanness by Josiah Woodward, which was published by the Society for the Promotion of Christian Knowledge (SPCK)."

 In modern times, the Australian non-denominational Christian teen sex education website, Boys Under Attack, argues that masturbation is not a sin, provided that it does not become addictive, does not involve the use of pornography and is done alone, not with another person or group of people.
 The site refers to teachings by James Dobson and an American Lutheran pastor on the matter.

 Journalists for Ekklesia, a Nigerian non-denominational Christian magazine, argue that masturbation is a sin: "Masturbation (sex with self or auto sex) is usually carried out with the intention of releasing tension and getting sexual satisfaction without "sinning" with another person.
-Apart from the fact that it violates a basic rule of lovemaking which is genital union, masturbation is often in response to a sexual fantasy.
+Apart from the fact that it violates a basic rule of sex which is genital union, masturbation is often in response to a sexual fantasy.
 That sexual fantasy could be borne out of exposure to pornographic materials.
 We learn from Philippians 4:8 on how we are to use our minds.
 Within that context, masturbation qualifies to be called a sin...Finally, as with every other sin, masturbation leads to spiritual weakness and loss of intimacy with God."

 Ray Bohlin of the non-denominational Probe Ministries argues masturbation is a sin because it falls within the Biblically-condemned category of sex outside of marriage.

 The Australian non-denominational site, Christian Today argues masturbation is a sin.

 The Questions.org website, part of the non-denominational Our Daily Bread Ministries, notes that, "The fact that the Bible doesn't specifically mention masturbation implies that we should approach this topic with sensitivity and caution...
 Jesus made it clear that sexual sin isn't limited to physical act.
 Sin occurs equally in fantasy and imagination...
 Sexual fantasy can be a destructive expression of rage, revenge, or lust.
 Such unhealthy fantasies can scar and harden our hearts even if they aren't carried out in the real world."

 The Study and Obey website argues that masturbation is sinful.